freeburma/Bethany-Pie-Shop/README.md

 ![appsettings](https://user-images.githubusercontent.com/15990617/31258043-ca7f2dca-aa98-11e7-9ac1-3b271933936c.JPG)

 #### 3. See the changes in DbInitializer.cs, Startup.cs and Program.cs  files.
+Some of the codes must change in order to work with .Net Core 2.0.

 #### 4. $ "Add-Migration <Name> " and $ "Update-Database" inside the "Package Manager Console"
 ![migration](https://user-images.githubusercontent.com/15990617/31258398-706806c4-aa9b-11e7-9db0-3537afa76f02.JPG)